BJP: For a strong, stable, inclusive & prosperous India

 Shri Atal Bihari Vajpayee being sworn in as the Prime Minister in New Delhi

 Shri Narendra Modi took the plunge into mainstream politics in 1987 and became the General Secretary of the Gujarat BJP in one year.
 His organizational skills were behind the Nyay Yatra of 1987 and Lok Shakti Yatra in 1989.
-These efforts played a major role in the BJP coming to power in Gujarat first for a brief period in 1990 and then from 1995 till date.
-Shri Modi became the National Secretary of the BJP in1995 and in 1998 given the responsibility of General Secretary (Organization), a very important post in the party organization.
-3 years later in 2001 the party entrusted him with the responsibility of taking over as the CM of Gujarat.
-He was re-elected as CM in 2002, 2007 and in 2012.
+These efforts played a prominent role in the BJP coming to power in Gujarat, first for a brief period in 1990 and then from 1995 to date.
+Shri Modi became the National Secretary of the BJP in 1995 and, in 1998, was given the responsibility of General Secretary (Organization), a critical post in the party organization.
+Three years later, in 2001, the party entrusted him with the responsibility of taking over as the CM of Gujarat.
+He was re-elected as CM in 2002, 2007, and 2012.

 Know more about the BJP, visit the Party’s official website